davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 ---

+<a name="20150225-3"></a>
+**Update (2015/02/25):** The Indiegogo campaign is still running, and collecting funds (three payments happened in the last 48 hours).
+To see that, although *SE* claims they asked Indiegogo to interrupt the "InDemand" campaign (it's a campaign that succeeded and then never ends) is a proof of either one of two things:

+ - Either *SE* lied once more.
+(Well, why not?)
+ - Or Indiegogo is really not willing to put an end to that farce, and will continue to milk it as long as possible...

+---

 So what's next?
 Well, a few backers took the things into hand, created a Facebook
 group: [Zambilight News on Facebook][fb zambilight news], they are investigating based on the few hints we have.
 We have a good idea of *Software Enterprise*'s real